 Internationally, the possibility of scaling the impact of social enterprises through impact investment is nicely explained through the story of Oomph Wellness in the UK:

 Visit our dedicated toolkit page for more information on impact investing in Australia.

 Maintaining Social Purpose

 Many social enterprises are concerned that their social mission might be lost in the business model over time, especially if they receive investment.
 That is, how do you ensure the social enterprise does not evolve into just a mainstream business?
-One of the working groups of the International Task Force on Social Impact Investing has focused on mission alignment, called Profit with Purpose Businesses, ensuring that enterprises receiving investment are able to maintain their focus on social outcomes while continuing to generate financial returns for investors.
+One of the working groups of the Global Steering Group has focused on mission alignment, called Profit with Purpose Businesses, ensuring that enterprises receiving investment are able to maintain their focus on social outcomes while continuing to generate financial returns for investors.